testing-platform-games/testing-platform-games.github.io/.github/ISSUE_TEMPLATE/feature-game-request.md

 ---
 name: Feature/Game request
 about: Describe this Game/Feature here.
-title: 'Feature and Game request of: [INSERT SHORT DESCRIPTION HERE]'
+title: 'Feature and Game request of: [REPLACE THIS WITH NAME/DESCRIPTION HERE]'
 labels: game-or-feature
 assignees: ''